Unit 3 - Practice Quiz

 C. Political shatterbelt

-D. Cultural hearth
+D. Cultural transition zone

 32 Traditional Ecological Knowledge (TEK), often held by indigenous communities, is increasingly valued by modern scientists primarily because it: